 When it’s completely cool, divide it up and put in air tight containers or Ziploc bags.

 That’s it!
+Now you know how to make the best Hawaiian Furikake Chex Mix!
 So easy to make and it’s always a crowd pleaser!